carlshan/intro_to_computer_programming/APIs/API_Tutorial.md

 If you were able to complete Exercisees 1-4, you now have the skills build some programs that can actually help remind you of what you need to get done.

 For example, maybe you could build something that texts you your schedule every day?

+Or texts and messages your fellow advisees when its their turn on snack duty?

 Or maybe you can text yourself every time your teacher adds a comment on a Canvas assignment.

+Or how about something that texts you a nofication that an assignment is overdue, but you still haven't turned anything in yet?

 Or maybe you can get a text any time a new assignment gets added by a teacher?

-**Optional Idea:** Learn the Google Calendar API

-Since many students rely on their Google Calendar, which has its own API in addition to a Python library.
-You can see how you can get started here: [Google Calendar API & Python Support](https://developers.google.com/calendar/quickstart/python).

 ## Common Issues and Bugs